 In addition to the desired effect, Lansoprazole can also cause some unwanted effects.
 In such cases, you should seek medical attention immediately.
 This is not an exhaustive list of side effects.
 Tell your doctor if you experience any adverse reaction to the medicine:

-- Allergic reaction of the skin.
+- An allergic reaction of the skin.

 - Severe stomach acne